turingschool/curriculum-site/module1/lessons/nested_collections.md

 }
 ```

-We could return the same values from the JavaScript example above like so:
+We could return the same values from the example above like so:

 ```ruby
 meals[:breakfast][:time]